barstoolbluz/ghcli/README.md

-# 🔐 A Flox Environment for GitHub CLI Auth Using a Local Keyring
+# 🔐 A Flox Environment for GitHub CLI & Git Auth Using a Local Keyring

-This Flox environment secures your GitHub CLI (`gh`) authentication by storing GitHub Personal Access Tokens (PATs) locallly using standard methods.
+This Flox environment secures your GitHub authentication by storing GitHub Personal Access Tokens (PATs) locally using standard methods, providing seamless auth for both GitHub CLI (`gh`) and Git operations.
 You get two storage options:

 1. **System keyring/keychain** (preferred) - Uses OS security infrastructure
 2. **Encrypted local file** (fallback) - Encrypts your token with a system-derived key